tomduck/pandoc-tablenos/demos/out/demo3.md

   : Table 1.
 Demonstration of a simple table.

-Table 1 is from the Pandoc User's Guide.
-A simpler table is given by table 2:
+TABLE 1 is from the Pandoc User's Guide.
+A simpler table is given by TAB.
+2:

   A   B
   --- ---